ziming/laravel-scrapingbee/README.md

 $scrapingBeeClient = Ziming\LaravelScrapingBee::make();

 $response = $scrapingBeeClient->blockAds()
+    ->jsonResponse()
     ->get('https://www.scrapingbee.com')
 ```

 Look at the source code of `src/LaravelScrapingBee.php` for the other methods (link below).
 More proper documentation will be added later.
 Methods that return `$this` are chainable.
 An example is the `blockAds()` method you saw above.
 Meanwhile methods such as `get()`, `post()`, `usageStatistics()` returns you an `Illuminate\Http\Client\Response` object if no exceptions are thrown.

 [LaravelScrapingBee.php](https://github.com/ziming/laravel-scrapingbee/blob/main/src/LaravelScrapingBee.php)

+If for some reason you prefer to set all parameters at once you may wish to use the `setParams() or addParams()` method.
+Take note that these methods simply takes in an array and sets the parameters as is.
+So for the methods that does something extra before setting the parameter you would have to do them yourselves now if you chose this path.

 ## Testing